-There are many people who would like to donate money to charity, but just aren’t in the position to do so.
-That is more than understandable — and the emphasis on financial responsibility is commendable.
-But you don’t have to feel like a miserly curmudgeon (or just plain down about your finances) when you ignore fundraising solicitations.
+Unfortunately, there are many people who would like to donate money to charity but just aren’t in the position to do so.
+You don’t have to feel like a miserly curmudgeon (or just plain down about your finances) when you ignore fundraising solicitations.
 If you use the things you can give freely to be charitable, you’ll keep both your heart and your wallet full.
 There is one thing you have that is priceless: your time.

 1. Learn to Knit

 If you can knit or sew, there are a number of charities that can use your homemade items.
-These include Leggings for Life, The Snuggles Project and Afghans for Afghans.1 While some of these charities give to animals and some give to humans, they all give to good causes, and many of them have free patterns you can use to get started.
+Reach out to charities like Leggings for Life, The Snuggles Project and Afghans for Afghans.
+While some of these charities give to animals and some give to humans, they all give to good causes, and many of them have free patterns you can use to get started.

 2. Volunteer Your Time

-Whether it’s clothing, household items, or even your own hair, there are many charities that can put unused and unwanted donations to use.
+Whether it’s clothing, household items or even your own hair, there are many charities that can put unused and unwanted donations to use.
 Or, if you’re so inclined, you can regularly donate blood or plasma.
 Plasma donations can be made more frequently than blood donations, and donors with type O blood are prime candidates for donation since their blood is universally compatible with all blood types.
 First, check here to see if you qualify for blood or plasma donation.
 Then, find a donation center near you.

 4. Use a Charity Credit Card

 Using a credit card to pay for things you already buy can earn rewards that go directly to a charity of your choice.
 As with anything involving credit cards, you should closely review the rates and terms involved to make sure it is worthwhile and that you are able to pay the balance rather than rolling it over and accumulating fees.
 You can also just use cash back rewards cards and donate the cash back.
-Sometimes the amount of money you receive back will exceed the amount a charity credit card will donate for you.3
+Sometimes the amount of money you receive back will exceed the amount a charity credit card will donate for you.

 5. Utilize Online Tools

 There are a variety of online opportunities for you to be charitable.
-You can search the web using the search engine SearchKindly — which will then donate on your behalf to create libraries for under-served schools.
-You can play educational games on Free Rice, which donates ten grains of rice to the United Nations World Food Programme for each question you answer correctly.
-You can shop with Good Shop which will give a percentage of your sale to a charity of your choosing.
-And you can read public domain books out loud while recording your voice for LibriVox, which will make your recording available to the public as a free audio book.2
+You can search the web using the search engine SearchKindly, which will then donate on your behalf to create libraries for under-served schools.
+You can play educational games on Free Rice, which donates ten grains of rice to the United Nations World Food Program for each question you answer correctly.
+You can shop with Good Shop, which will give a percentage of your sale to a charity of your choosing.
+And you can read public domain books out loud while recording your voice for LibriVox, which will make your recording available to the public as a free audio book.